hanishkvc/prgs-docs-spreadsheetkvc/README.md

 #### Non csv or csv file with wrong fieldsep

-Loading a Non csv file and or a csv file with a different field seperator can lead to the loaded file setting the program's display to a single column view.
+Loading a Non csv file and or a csv file with a different field seperator can lead to the loaded file setting the program's display to a single row and or column view, as the case may (i.e depending on how many lines are there and inturn if any of those lines have fieldsep char in them or not).
 So also the content of the file will be clipped from display perspective.
 One could run the command

-	:ira 25
+	:xcols 25

 	or so to allow the overflowing text to be visible.